total-rehab/docs/docs/media-library.md

 section in the sidebar.
 This title currently serves as the [accessibilityLabel](https://developer.apple.com/documentation/objectivec/nsobject/1615181-accessibilitylabel) within the app, so should describe the image in at least a somewhat meaningful way.

+## Deleting media

+To delete an image or video either visit the **Media Library** section in the sidebar, click through to the item, then click the **Delete** button.
+Alternatively, you can delete items via the modal when creating or editing a post.

 ## Optimisation